Roba-Osylan/Controlling-5-Servo-Motors/README.md

 Part 2: Program the servos to rotate with 90 degrees.
 Part 3: Add potentiometers to control each servo (optional).

-# Part 1: Circuit Connections
+# Part 1: Circuit Design and Connections
 As shown in the Picture below, this simple circuit controls 5 servo motors.
 The model of the hardware servo that will be used is MG995.
 ![Servos Circuit](https://user-images.githubusercontent.com/85955049/122106912-2da69080-ce23-11eb-8cd3-57340170ff72.png)